orbit-mvi/orbit-mvi/website/docs/Test/experimental.md

   library you like.
 - Gone are the two testing modes - suspending and live.
 The new framework always runs a real Orbit container and uses the `TestScope`'s background dispatcher.
-We no longer see a need to have both modes, and it often led to confusion and bad practices.
+We no longer see a need to have both modes, as it often led to confusion and bad practices.
 - The framework is a light wrapper around [Turbine](https://github.com/cashapp/turbine),